Culture of Nigeria: Film

 Since the 1990s the Nigerian movie industry, sometimes called "Nollywood", has emerged as a fast-growing cultural force all over Africa.
 Vast wealth has been generated by it, and it is currently the second-largest film industry in the world by output.

 Because of the movies, western influences such as music, casual dressing and methods of speaking are to be found all across Nigeria, even in the highly conservative north of the country.

 Media

 Sports

 The Nigerian national football team, nicknamed the "Super Eagles", is the national team of Nigeria, run by the Nigeria Football Federation (NFF).
-According to the FIFA World Rankings, Nigeria ranks 31st and holds the second-highest place among the African nations behind Senegal (20th).
+According to the FIFA World Rankings, Nigeria ranks 42nd and holds the sixth-highest place among the African nations.
 The highest position Nigeria ever reached on the ranking was 5th, in April 1994.

 Supporters of English football clubs like Manchester United, Arsenal, Manchester City, Liverpool and Chelsea often segregate beyond the traditional tribal and even religious divide to share their common cause in Premier League teams.

+Other than football, basketball, handball and volleyball are also prominent in the Nigerian sports sector.
+Indigenous games such as loofball, dambe and ayo also have significant popularity among youths in Nigeria.

+Nigeria is the country of origin for the sport Loofball.
+The game involves two teams of five, a ball, and a net.
+It is played by tossing the ball over the net to the opposing team's side of the court.
+After July 2021, the sport has been administered by the LSDI (Loofball Sports Development Initiative).